xfra35/f3-multilang/README.md

 ## Root URL

 By default, the root URL autodetects the browser language and performs a redirection to its root page.

-So if you're Spanish, you'll be redirected to `/es` but if you're Russian, you'll be redirected to `/en` (fallback to the primary language).
+In our example, a Spanish user would be redirected to `/es` while a Russian user would be redirected to `/en` (fallback to the primary language).

-You can override the default handler by setting the `MULTILANG.root` to a custom handler:
+You can override this default behaviour by setting the `MULTILANG.root` to a custom handler:
 ```ini
 [MULTILANG]
 root = App\MyRoot